quetz-al/quetzal/docs/source/local_server.rst

 ---------------------

-Using Google buckets to save data needs some preparations described in :ref:`Google Cloud Platform preparations`.
-For a development server you need the follow the :ref:`Project`, :ref:`Credentials` and :ref:`APIs` instructions.
+Using Google buckets to save data needs some preparations described in :ref:`GCP preparations`.
+For a development server you need to follow the :ref:`GCP project preparations`,
+:ref:`GCP credential preparations` and
+:ref:`GCP API preparations` instructions.

 SSL
 ---